A personal interview may or may not be required as part of the Canadian immigration application process.

 - To complete missing information.

-- To address concerns that the Citizenship and Immigration Canada Officer may have with respect to the accuracy and truthfulness of the information and/or documents submitted.
+- To address concerns that the officer may have with respect to the accuracy and truthfulness of the information and/or documents submitted.

 - To question matters involving security and/or criminality.